 If that doesn’t work, you may have a bad breaker.
 If that’s

-the case, it’s highly advised you call a Marietta electrician to
+the case, it’s highly advised you call a Marietta

 Finally, there’s one more potential option: you tripped your ground

 fault circuit interrupter.
 Better known as the GFCI, this is a device